 From 2005 through 2011, Thompson was a trustee of the Council of New Jersey Grantmakers, serving in a variety of leadership roles, including vice chair.
 He has also been a volunteer at a free health clinic in Washington, D.C., and with his hometown United Way, where he was named volunteer of the year in 2008.

 Thompson earned an MPA from the University of Pennsylvania, a BA from Drew University, and has done coursework in graphic design at Moore College of Art.

-In his free time, he enjoys music, the arts, camping, and following Philadelphia’s pro sports teams.
+In his free time, he enjoys music, the arts, and camping.
 He spends as much time as possible exploring southern New Jersey’s extraordinary Pinelands region.
 Brent’s wife is an assistant professor of Spanish at Rutgers, The State University of New Jersey.
 They live in southern New Jersey with their two young daughters.